maanemann/VaultCopy/README.md

 This is my first PowerShell project, and I did it with a lot of help from an LLM.
 So I can't guarantee that the code is flawless.
 Actually i can guarantee that it isn't.

-*Contributions are welcome, as well as any feedback!*
+*Contributions are welcome, as well as any feedback!* Though it's not likely that I will spend much more time on this.

 Obvious possible improvements include: